PhoenixTales/wiki.gothicarchive.org/items.md

 ## Silver Amulet

 ## Sruup
-- appears mostly in _Sleeper's Ban_, but also in alpha builds as `PSI potion`
+- appears in _Sleeper's Ban_, is referred in alpha game builds as `PSI Potion`, `Psi vial` or as `drug` (still in potion form)
-- vial with yellow liquid
 - addictive / neccessary for survival under barrier (`I need a psi vial urgently`, `sruup addicts`)
 - provided from outside world in trade for ore
 - `You can get anything for ore, and the Sruup is also made with the help of this material`
 - `Without Sruup you will go mad, there are visions, visions of some temple, of orcs, of the undead; and they drive you crazy if you don't drink that stuff`
 - `Without Sruup you will go just as insane as when you approach the barrier.`
 - has `pungent odor` (German: `ein stechender Geruch`) (_Sleeper's Ban_)
+- there is a related alpha quest: _Hawkeye_ requests `I urgently need a PSI vial`
+  - it uses mesh `drug.3ds` and material `IT_DRUG_YELLOW`, looks like a vial with yellow liquid
+  - changes attribute `madness`
+  - the quest also internally refers to the `holy water`, but it appears to be a mistake / abandoned idea: such alpha item does exist, but isn't mentioned by _Hawkeye_ nor used in this quest

 ## Swampweed
 - `grown in the swamp (...) has to be processed before it can be smoked`